Dat-Developer-Mods/datmoddingapi/README.md

 > Supports forge and sponge permission APIs

 ## Utilities
+AgeUtil
+> A simple utility for converting a delta time into a friendly relative time message

 DatChatFormatting
 > A set of standardised chat colours for consistently formatting chat messages
 >